 - Tax Record – 26AS latest 2-3 years

 - Copy of POA (if someone is executing transaction as a POA in India on behalf of seller) and POA PAN & Aadhar copy

 NRI Lower TDS Certificate – Timeline (Sec 197 – Form 13)

-In General, the time duration for this certificate remains as under:
+In best scenario, the time duration for this certificate remains as under: